Mohitjain9654/salary-prediction-ml/README.md

 You can upload a CSV file with multiple entries.
 The app will return predictions and let you download the results.

 CSV must match model input columns.
 ---
+## 🚫 License

+This project is **not licensed for public use, modification, or distribution**.
+All rights reserved © 2025 Mohit Jain.

+If you'd like to use this work, contact me directly.

+---
 ## 🙋‍♂️ Author